Private policy for endless plains Africa ltd

 The arbitral procedure shall be conducted in the English language and any award or awards shall be rendered in English.
 The procedural law of the arbitration shall be Ugandan law.

-The award of the arbitral tribunal shall be final, conclusive, and binding upon the Parties, and the provisions of the Arbitration and Conciliation Act, 2000.
+The award of the arbitral tribunal shall be final, conclusive, and binding upon the Parties, and the provisions of the Arbitration and Conciliation Act, of 2000.

 The rights and obligations of the Parties under, or pursuant to, this Clause, including the arbitration agreement in this Clause, shall be governed by and be subject to the Laws of Uganda, and the agreement shall be subject to the exclusive jurisdiction of the courts in Uganda.